-- the identification, measurement, monitoring, reporting and mitigation of key financial and non-financial risks affecting MCAN's strategy, capital, liquidity and financial position; - the management of MCAN's risk profile in alignment with the Board's approved risk appetite and strategic plan; - MCAN's risk culture and the effectiveness of MCAN's risk management practices; - MCAN's capacity to withstand and effectively respond to potential adverse events;
+- the identification, measurement, monitoring, reporting and mitigation of key financial and non-financial risks, including trends and emerging risks, affecting MCAN's strategy, capital, liquidity and financial position; - the management of MCAN's risk profile in alignment with the Board's approved risk appetite and strategic plan; - MCAN's risk culture and the effectiveness of MCAN's risk management practices; - the review, approval and ongoing monitoring of MCAN's internal capital adequacy assessment process; - MCAN's capacity to withstand and effectively respond to potential adverse events; - MCAN's compliance with key regulatory and legislative requirements; and - the performance of MCAN's Risk Management and Compliance functions.

-- MCAN's compliance with key regulatory and legislative requirements; and - the performance of MCAN's Risk Management and Compliance functions.
+At March 13, 2023, the ERM & Compliance Committee was comprised of:

-At March 11, 2022, the ERM & Compliance Committee was comprised of:
+- Bonnie Agostinho,

-- Brian W. Chu,
+- · Brian W. Chu,

-- John E. Coke,
+- John E. Coke.

 - Philip C. Gillin (Chair), and

 - Gaelen J. Morphet.

-The ERM & Compliance Committee's role and responsibilities can be found on MCAN's website at https://mcanmortgage.com/investors/corporate-governance/.
+The ERM & Compliance Committee's role and responsibilities can be found on MCAN's website at https://mcanfinancial.com/investor-downloads.php.